 Manchester Street Park is a rehabilitated brownfield (formerly industrial) site which was once a trash-to-energy incinerator and rail-yard, and it is located at the junction of the Spicket River Greenway and Manchester Lawrence Branch Rail Trail, making it a perfect site for environmental improvement.

-Groundwork Lawrence’s goal is to provide a first-hand educational experience on the importance of native plants, food webs, and plant/pollinator interactions, so they plan to improve local bird and wildlife habitat in Manchester Street Park, incorporate local artists in the creation of a bird- and pollination-themed mural on the Park’s community garden shed, and educate the people of Lawrence on the basics of urban bird ecology.
-The group hopes to do this by:
+Groundwork Lawrence’s goal is to provide a first-hand educational experience on the importance of native plants, food webs, and plant/pollinator interactions, so they planned to improve local bird and wildlife habitat in Manchester Street Park, incorporate local artists in the creation of a bird- and pollination-themed mural on the Park’s community garden shed, and educate the people of Lawrence on the basics of urban bird ecology.

-During the educational components of the project, participants will be introduced to the life history and identification of the Celebrate Urban Birds focal species, and learn to view the urban environment as an ecosystem utilized by many species of birds, mammals, insects, and plants.
-They will then be able to apply what they have learned by engaging in the habitat improvement and citizen science data collection project at Manchester Street Park!
+During the educational components of the project, participants have been introduced to the life history and identification of the Celebrate Urban Birds focal species, and learned to view the urban environment as an ecosystem utilized by many species of birds, mammals, insects, and plants.
+They have applied what they have learned by engaging in the habitat improvement and citizen science data collection project at Manchester Street Park!